DAB-Co/jam-sqlite/README.md

 - ```npm config set @dab-co:registry https://npm.pkg.github.com```
 - ```npm install```

+## Testing
+- unit tests are in tests folder. add a new unit test for it there, if you add functionality.
+- unit tests can be run via ```npm test```
+- optionally, you can link your unpublished package via ```npm link "local path to this package"```.
+  The version in package.json should match to the local copy's package.json version.

 ## Updating and publishing the package

 - Update the version from package.json and run ```npm install``` to update package-lock.json.
 Follow